 Mexicans add acid to their meat, be it via vinegar, lime juice, or bitter orange.
-This step is crucial to achieving authentic Mexican taste.
+This step is crucial to achieving authentic Mexican flavor.
 The addition of cumin, oregano, cloves, and cinnamon is also key.

 Can you guess what’s missing in this list of ingredients?